 - Change the default SSID name.
 By using a name that doesn’t easily identify your company, location or brand of router/ access point, it keeps your network discrete.
 Only in isolated circumstances such as guest access is a simple identifier expected.

 - Create isolated guest networks.
 Only if required, and restrict user devices from being able to communicate directly with one another.

 - Change passwords periodically.
 If you let staff and guests access your network, they can easily give away your network credentials.

 - The possibility of credentials being shared is high, set up MAC locking.
 MAC locking will make sure that only recognised devices can access the network.
 Whether the unidentified user has the login details, you can be sure to keep them at arm’s length by automatically rejecting their login attempt.

 - Disable any WPS features if your device is physically accessible by guests and users.

-For some, these actions will no doubt have been setup by your systems administrators.
+For some, these actions will no doubt have been set up by your systems administrators.
 But for those new to the roles and looking to better secure your networks.
-These are some simple steps to maintain your high level of security.
+These are some simple steps to maintain a high level of security.